A Smart, Stylish Woman’s Advice on Meeting Smart, Stylish Women

 Don’t be over flattering.

 You can tell me that my haircut is cool, or my pants are “sweet,” but don’t tell me I’m the most beautiful thing you’ve seen all day, or I’ll get a big head and think that I’m too good to talk to you.
-You can even throw in a couple punches about what ever you commented on.
+You can even tease me a bit to show me you’re not afraid to joke around.
 For example, if I’m wearing bright tights you can say they’re pretty cool, but also if I plan on returning to 1965 today or tomorrow.

 If you want to initiate conversation and you’re on the shy side, just comment on something or ask a question.

-For example, if your at a coffee shop, ask the girl what she ordered, and then maybe if she had it before if it’s something interesting.
+For example, if you see someone you’d like to talk to at a coffee shop, ask her what she ordered, and then maybe if she had it before if it’s something interesting.

-And if you do succeed and get my number, wait a day or two to text me, but not much longer.
+And if you do succeed and get a phone number (or Instagram handle!), wait a day or two to reach out, but not much longer.